PyCQA/redbaron/docs/tuto.rst

     red.insert(1, "if a:\n    print 'a == 1'")
     red

+The important things to remember are that:
-* every method and protocol of python lists (expect :file:`sort` and :file:`reversed`) works on proxy list.
+* Every method and protocol of python lists (except :file:`sort` and :file:`reversed`) works on proxy list.
-* every list of nodes in python is wrapped by a proxy list.
+* And every node list in python is wrapped by a proxy list.

 The raw list is stored on the :file:`.node_list` attribute of the proxy list: